The blog post was originally published on 11/14/2013 and updated on 10/1/2020.

 At the sheerest end of the spectrum, window treatments that filter light are perfect for rooms where you want to add some privacy while keeping the decor light and airy, such as your den, kitchen, and/or living room.
 Light-filtering shades and sheers are not only useful for setting the mood, but these treatments also come in a variety of fabrics, patterns, colors, shapes, and sizes, making them a great way to complement existing curtains & draperies.

 Different types of light filtering window treatments include sheer shades, horizontal blinds, solar roller shades & screens, woven woods, cellular shades, and some Roman shades.
 If you are keen on the cellular shades, they are available with either filtering or room-darkening fabric as well.

 If you are looking for something a little more subtle than blackout curtains there are many options to help darken your room enough for a good nights’ sleep or watch a movie.
 Room darkening shades (and blinds) are most commonly used for bedrooms or living areas where light control is essential and are typically a safer option to blackout curtains & shades because the halo of ambient light from the sides of the shades provide enough light to help you see your surroundings when navigating around the dark room.

 Blackout Window Treatments

-A true blackout window treatment blocks 100% of outside light and is most often used for rooms such as nurseries, bedrooms, photographer’s dark rooms, and movie/media rooms.
-While many shades & window treatments tout themselves as blackout, the term is frequently misused in place of room darkening shades because there is still a “halo” of light around the edges of the window treatment (see below).
+A proper blackout window treatment blocks 100% of outside light and is most often used for nurseries, bedrooms, photographer’s darkrooms, and movie/media rooms.
+While many shades and window treatments tout themselves as blackout, the term blackout shades is frequently misused in place of room darkening shades because there is still a “halo” of light around the edges of the treatment (see image below).